jmjamison/mockelection/README.md

 # mockelection
 making a qgis map page

-data from LA City Mock El
-ection used to test new polling machines
+data from LA City Mock Election used to test new polling machines